jessepav/lacygoill-wiki-backup/vim/array.md

 ### On which condition does it work as expected?
 (2)

-The indexes in the range describe two items.
-The first item must come *before* the second one.
+The first index must describe an item  which comes *before* the one described by the second index.

     echo range(1,5)[-1:0]
     []~